galatedgi/asafHadadBackend/README.md

 Functionality:

--Create a new user
+* Create a new user

--Login and logout from the user
+* Login and logout from the user

--Booking a queue to the barbershop
+* Booking a queue to the barbershop

--Cancellation of the queue at the barbershop
+* Cancellation of the queue at the barbershop

 And more